 Fake messages about polling site disruptions, opening hours, and voting methods could affect turnout or prevent groups of people from voting.
 Worse still, disinformation and deepfake campaigns -whereby criminals swap out the messages delivered by trusted voices like government officials or journalists – threaten to cause even more chaos and confusion among voters.

-Elvis Chan, a Supervisory Special Agent assigned to the FBI who will be speaking at the Tessian HLS Summit in September, believes that people are right to be concerned.
+Elvis Chan, a Supervisory Special Agent assigned to the FBI told us that people are right to be concerned.

 “Deepfakes may be able to elicit a range of responses which can compromise election security,” he said.
 “On one end of the spectrum, deepfakes may erode the American public’s confidence in election integrity.
 On the other end of the spectrum, deepfakes may promote violence or suppress turnout at polling locations,” he said.

 So, how can you spot a deepfake and how can you protect your people from them?